amlsf/knowledge-repo/README.md

 		+ src/* [Optional; stores the original source files]

 Images are automatically extracted from the local paths on your computer, and placed into images. `src` contains the file(s) from which the knowledge post was converted from.

+## Contact details

+If you have trouble setting up the repo, want to contribute or have any other questions/comments/feedback, you can contact
+* Amy Lee
+* Quiwei Lee
+* Gautam Bhatt
+* Archana Manjunath
+* Yuan Liu